 As a resident of York there may be times when you want to attend council meetings to have your say.
-You might want to bring a particular issue to the attention of councillors or give your views on a planning application or development.
+You might want to bring a particular issue to the attention of councillors, or give your views on a planning application or development.

-Arrange to speak at a meeting
+Arrange to speak at a council meeting

-When and where meetings take place
+When and where council meetings take place

-Who usually attends meetings
+Who usually attends council meetings

-What happens at meetings
+What happens at council meetings

-Meetings you can't attend
+Council meetings you can't attend